-Interview With a LAFS Cinematography Alumna
+Interview With an L.A.
+Film School Cinematography Alumna

 Tell us a little bit about how you decided to get into film.

 I’ve always been fascinated with a camera’s ability to capture a moment in time.
 During middle and high school, I started a photography business in Wisconsin and found filmmaking to be the most fulfilling work.
 A desire to travel, use a camera and never have a shortage of new challenges led me to pursue film.
 Two months after I graduated high school, I drove to L.A. and started at The Los Angeles Film School.
 I worked as a 1st AC (assistant camera) within a few months.

 What drew you to choose cinematography as a focus?
 And what advice would you give students who are unsure of what track to pursue?